MisbahKhan789/COT-6930-A1/prompt-eng/MY-REPORT.md

 The study included AI-generated solutions from each technique, followed by an analysis of their effectiveness in streamlining requirement automation.

+Function parameters were changed in order to improve the quality of the model responses.
+For example, the context size (num_ctx) was changed to 8192, which was initially limited to 100 by default.
 # Results

 ### Comparison of Techniques